raflyrzp/html-for-the-first-time/README.md

 # Hello World! 👋🌐

-> From a single line of HTML to building my very first website — a journey that began with one YouTube video.
+> From my very first steps in HTML and CSS to building my first website — a journey that began with one YouTube video.

 ## 📖 The Backstory

-In **2021**, I stumbled upon a YouTube tutorial titled **"Belajar HTML Dasar - Membuat Website dari Nol"** by [Dzulfikar Nurfikri](https://youtu.be/86FHw_iJlHM?si=I7zNsOBZD_KO7VQH).
+In **2021**, I stumbled upon a YouTube tutorial titled **"Tutorial Membuat Web Company Profile Menggunakan HTML dan CSS | LENGKAP"** by [Dzulfikar Nurfikri](https://youtu.be/86FHw_iJlHM?si=I7zNsOBZD_KO7VQH).
 Out of curiosity, I clicked play... and unknowingly stepped into the world of **web development**.

-That tutorial started with the simplest thing: printing `"Hello World"` on the screen using HTML.
-It felt magical — seeing a browser display something that I wrote in code.

-From there, the tutorial walked me through:

-- Basic HTML structure
-- Using headings, paragraphs, lists
+The tutorial guided me from the very basics of HTML and CSS, teaching me how to:

+- Structure a webpage with HTML elements like `<html>`, `<head>`, and `<body>`
+- Style the page using CSS
-- Embedding images and links
+- Add headings, paragraphs, images, and links
-- Creating a simple layout

-By the end of it, I had my **first actual website**, and it blew my mind.
+By following along, I created my **first actual website**, and it blew my mind.

 ## 💻 What’s This Repo?

 This repository contains the result of that first learning experience:

-- My earliest attempts with HTML elements like `<html>`, `<head>`, `<body>`
+- My earliest attempts with HTML and CSS
-- The first time I organized content on a page
+- The first time I organized and styled content on a webpage
 - A reminder of the moment I said, _"Wow, I built this!"_

 It may not be much by professional standards, but to me, this site is special.